AndrewJBateman/angular-observables/README.md

 # :zap: Angular Observables

-* This project uses the Observables in Angular to stop a process by using ngOnDestroy to avoid memory leak if a page process is left running when the web page is exited.
+* This project uses RxJS observables in Angular to stop a process by using ngOnDestroy to avoid memory leak if a page process is left running when the web page is exited.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-observables?style=plastic)